SamuelEarl/fanny-pack-ui-old/src/routes/components/drop-zone.svelte.md

   let filesArray = [];
   let loading = false;

-  // Pass a function named "uploadFiles" to the <DropZone /> component.
+  // Pass a function named "handleFileUploads" to the <DropZone /> component.
   // Look at the documentation for your cloud storage service to find out how to upload files to their service.
 The API code for uploading files to their service is what you will put in this function.
-  // Your "uploadFiles" function needs to be an async function and the signature need to match this one. async function uploadFiles(formData) {
+  // Your "handleFileUploads" function needs to be an async function and the signature need to match this one. async function handleFileUploads(formData) {
     try {
       loading = true;

       console.log("Form Data (browser):", formData.getAll("files"));

-      let url = "/api/handle-file-uploads";
+      let url = "/api/process-file-uploads";
       let response = await fetch(url, {
         method: "POST",
         body: formData